syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/selection.md

 ### Clearing cell selection

-The `ClearSelection` method can be used to clear all the selected cells.
+The `clearSelection` method can be used to clear all the selected cells.
 The below example illustrates the same.

 {% if page.publishingplatform == "aspnet-core" %}